Australia

 SELECT STATE FROM DROPBOX ABOVE

-Australia has a unique flora and fauna including the only egg laying mammals on Earth, the platypus and echidna.
-Animals such as Kangaroos, Dingoes, Koala’s and Kookaburras are native to Australia.
+Australia boasts unique flora and fauna, including the only egg-laying mammals on Earth, the platypus and echidna.
+Native animals such as kangaroos, dingoes, koalas, and kookaburras further define the country’s exceptional wildlife.

 Places you must visit during your Off-Road tour of Australia, The Great Barrier Reef, Cape York, The Kimberleys, Gibson Desert, Tanami Desert, Victoria Desert, Gibson Desert, Simpson Desert, Canning Stock Route and Tanami Desert.
 Central Australia, Coober Pedy, Oodnadatta track, Birdsville Track, Flinders Ranges, Gammon Ranges, Fraser Island, Stradbroke and Moreton Island.
 Most of the above are part of Outback Australia or to use the local language, Back of Bourke-Back of beyond and never never.
 This is also the continent where the word overlander originated from see our post who is a overlander.